 🔪🔪 This is a kidnapping, and there are some violent sequences.
 However, it's mostly limited to threats and fear of violence rather than vivid violence.
 Domestic violence is the main contributor.

-💋💋💋💋 A trigger warning: this book as multiple accounts of rape and sexual abuse, though none are written explicitly.
+💋💋💋💋 A trigger warning: this book includes multiple accounts of r@pe and abuse, though none are written explicitly.

 ⭐⭐⭐ While well-written, this book is a heavy read.
 I highly recommend it as a literary read.
 However if you're looking for something light and entertaining, this book is NOT the book you should pick up.